 The community support for the VS Code is incredibly passionate, which works to everyone’s benefit.

 With the VS Code being open-source, that community works exceptionally hard to keep VS Code competitive with the rest of the field.

 Written in Node.js and Electron, you can be sure the code will become outdated or lag behind any time soon.

-Their support is tremendous, and every month, they are releasing new features to keep up with the latest workflow.
+Their support is tremendous; they release new features every month to keep the monthly feature workflow.

-VS Code works great on every platform we’ve tried it on, and there hasn’t been a noticeable difference in performance between the three, either.
+VS Code works great on every platform we’ve tried it on, and there hasn’t been a noticeable difference in performance between the three.

 - It is cross-platform.

 - It’s built-in Git (including merge conflicts, diff checking, and modified file tracking from within the editor)

 - You can get in-editor debugging.